 - Place the sugar, whole eggs, egg yolks, juice and zest in a medium pan and whisk to combine.

-- Heat and continue to constantly whisk until the mixture turns pale and thickens (about 5 minutes).
+- Heat and continue to constantly whisk until the mixture turns pale and thickens to a soft jam-like consistency (about 5 minutes).

 - Remove from heat and whisk in the butter.
 Cool completely before refrigerating.
 Store in jars or an airtight container for up to one month.

 - Whip the cream until it thickens (about 5 minutes) then add the vanilla and sugar.
 Continue beating until soft peaks form.

 - Fold the lime curd in with a rubber spatula and fill desired shells/crusts.

 - Chill 2 hours then top with additional whipped cream if desired.
 Allow to come to room temperature for 10 minutes before serving.

 Would this fill up a regular size pie crust?